 - A submitted SG Arrival Card1

-- A valid Singapore visa (to check whether you need a visa, see Visa Requirements)
+- A valid Singapore entry visa (to check whether you need a visa, see Visa Requirements)

 - A confirmed onward or return ticket (where applicable)